dirac-institute/sorcha/docs/inputs.rst

 Inputs
 ==========

-``Sorcha`` requires two input files describing the synthetic solar system objects to simulate -- one for the orbital parameters and one for the physical parameters -- as well as survey pointing database.
-Optionally, the user can provide a pre-generated ephemeris with the positions of each object near the survey pointings and a complex physical parameter file for rotational light curves and cometary activity.
+``Sorcha`` requires two input files describing the synthetic solar system objects to simulate -- one for the orbital parameters and one for the physical parameters -- as well as a survey pointing database.
+Optionally, the user can provide a pre-generated ephemeris file with the positions of each object and a complex physical parameter file for rotational light curves and cometary activity.
 Each of these files are described within this section and example files are shown.

 .. image:: images/survey_simulator_flow_chart.png